TREATMENT

 - Intravesically directly into the bladder.

-How often and how long you receive immunotherapy depends on the type of cancer, its stage, the type of immunotherapy and the reaction to treatment.
-Your oncologist will explain your treatment plan with you personally.
+How often and for how long you receive immunotherapy depends on the type of cancer, its stage, the type of immunotherapy and the reaction to treatment.
+Your oncologist will explain your treatment plan to you.
 You may have treatment every day, week, or month.
-Some types of immunotherapy given in cycles in which treatment is followed by a rest period to allow the body time to respond and build new healthy cells.
-Your blood tests and scans will show whether or not there are changes in the size of your tumour.
+Some types of immunotherapy are given in cycles in which treatment is followed by a rest period to allow the body time to respond and rebuild new, healthy cells.
+Your blood tests and scans will show whether there are changes in the size of your tumour.
 Based on those results, treatment may be altered.

 Side effects of immunotherapy